 In his left hand he holds a serpent or snake.
 In his right hand he holds a large torc.
 He is flanked on either side by what could be a dog, a wolf, a giant rat, a bull or auroch and a stag.

-At first glance the decoration between the figures might seem to be for aesthetic purposes but on closer inspection it is, in my mind depicting an plasma type of energy.
+At first glance the decoration between the figures might seem to be for aesthetic purposes but on closer inspection it is, in my mind, depicting a plasma type of energy.
 This energy connects the figure with the snake but is at its most intense around the antlers of stag and human.
-All are connected in this field of energy which seems to be induced and conducted by the trance of the shaman.
+All are connected in this field of energy which seems to be induced and conducted by the trance of the Shaman.